-Viola Spolin is credited as “the mother of improvisational theater.”
-Her game-oriented approach to stagecraft has revolutionized how actors, especially improv comedians, think about the nature of performance.
-Many established stars utilize the games she created as part of their preparation, and you can, too.
-Here’s everything to know about Spolin’s legacy and how you can study her techniques.
+Imagine walking onstage without a script, plan, or even basic understanding of what your character wants—and then giving one of your best performances ever.
+That’s the magic of the Viola Spolin technique.
+Spolin’s game-oriented approach to stagecraft has revolutionized how actors and improv comedians think about the nature of performance.
+Many established stars utilize the games she created as part of their preparation—and you can, too.
+Here’s everything you need to know about Spolin’s legacy and how to study her technique (which is also called the Theater Games System).

 JUMP TO

-Viola Spolin was an educator, performer, and innovator of theater arts.
-Born in Chicago in 1906, she studied under a sociologist at a local settlement house, learning about the benefits of group play among children that would later inform her pioneering improvisation onstage.
+Spolin was an educator, performer, and innovator of theater arts.
+Born in Chicago, Illinois, in 1906, she began her career studying under a sociologist at a local settlement house.
+It was here she learned about the benefits of group play among children, which would later inform her pioneering improvisation onstage.

-In 1946, Spolin founded a theater troupe for children called the Young Actors Company.
+In 1948, Spolin founded a theater troupe for children called the Young Actors Company in Los Angeles, California.
 It was with this company that she developed her Theater Games.
-She continued to evolve her technique in Chicago—first by forming the Compass Players, then for the renowned Second City Company.
-As Spolin’s protégés continued her teachings at newly spawned improv schools and acting companies, she herself worked in Los Angeles, directing children’s theater, leading workshops for television casts, and founding the Spolin Theater Game Center, where professional coaches were trained to teach her techniques.
+She continued to evolve her technique in Chicago—first with the Compass Players, then at the renowned Second City.
+As Spolin’s protégés continued her teachings at newly spawned improv schools and acting companies, she returned to Los Angeles, directing children’s theater, leading workshops for television casts, and founding the Spolin Center, where professional coaches were trained to teach her techniques.

 By the time Spolin died in 1994, she was widely recognized for her enduring influence on improvisation, stagecraft, and comedy.
 “Improvisation for the Theater,” a book describing her philosophies and techniques, sits on the shelf of many successful performers.